- What Is 5S?

 Costs Involved with 5S

-There are two main costs involved when starting and continuing a 5S effort.
-These two costs are as follows:
+There are two main costs involved when starting and continuing 5S.
+These two costs are:

 How to Get Started